-1 You'll have more job security working 6 A laptop is a better work device than a for a large company. tablet.
-2 Smaller companies have more cash 7 Working from home can be lonely. flow problems.
-8 People who work from home are 3 Cats are friendly and loyal. more motivated.
-4 Many people think that phone calls 9 Most people prefer Japanese food to are disruptive.
-Italian food.
-5 A text message is better if the issue is 10 The Colosseum is a place in Italy. complicated.
+1 You'll have more job security working 6 A laptop is a better work device than a tablet. for a large company.
+2 Smaller companies have more cash 7 Working from home can be lonely.
+8 People who telecommute are more flow problems.
+3 Cats are friendly and loyal. motivated.
+4 Cats are better than dogs for children.
+9 Most people prefer Japanese food to 5 A tablet can do anything that a laptop Italian food. can do.
+10 The Colosseum is a place in Italy.

-1 We heard: 'Large companies tend to have more rules, whereas smaller companies tend to have fewer rules.'
+1 We heard: 'Large companies tend to have more rules whereas smaller companies tend to have fewer rules.'